MiguelArenasVillalobos/MagikCraft/README.md

 When used with the [`smac`](https://www.npmjs.com/package/smac) command-line utility, you can run a dockerised Magikcraft server with a TypeScript / JavaScript REPL at the console.

 You can create your own Magikcraft-compatible NPM packages using our [Yeoman generator](https://www.npmjs.com/package/generator-sma-plugin).

+## Relationship with ScriptCraft

+MagikCraft is [downstream](https://reflectoring.io/upstream-downstream/#upstream-and-downstream-open-source-projects) from ScriptCraft.
+We maintain our own patch set and testing in Magikcraft, and contribute fixes to ScriptCraft code upstream to the ScriptCraft project, so that the wider ScriptCraft community benefits from them.